ThomG1/MSP-1-Second-Test/README.md

   - This page will allow the user to become familiar with how the process of signing music works through Replica Recordings.
 The aim of this page is to demonstrate to prospective artists the clear, and simple process of how to submit music, and gives insight to general users and fans by including a summary of the approach in the 'If we like it, we'll sign it' section.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement

-- Another feature idea

 ## Testing